 Most Web browsers (which act as FTP clients) use passive FTP by default because companies prefer it as a safety measure.
 So switching to passive mode may be necessary with some FTP servers that are behind firewalls that do not allow connections from outside.

 To set Backup4all to connect using Passive mode:

-- On the Destination->FTP Server window click on Edit Configuration (or if you're usig a predefined destination, go to Tools->Options->FTP, select the predefined FTP configuration you want to change and click on Edit)
+- On the Destination->FTP Server window click on Edit Configuration (or if you're usig a predefined destination, go to File->Options->FTP, select the predefined FTP configuration you want to change and click on Edit)